Tatwi/QBasic/GAMES/GAME2/DOC/stats_resources.md

 The values inside MIN.DAT, MAX.DAT and the generated resources correspond to the stat values in this order:
 NAME, DN, FL, LU, MA, PU, SR, DR, VU, CR, EF, EE, EW, EA

-Generated resource files are the same with the exception that the name is unique (Blah Copper rather than just Copper).
-This standardizations helps when accessing the data.
+Generated resource files are the same with two exceptions:
+1. The first value is the quantity of resources the player owns.
+2. The name is unique like so, *Copper (Wicked)* rather than just Copper.

 # Resource Access